Facet joint pain (facet syndrome) refers to pain arising from the vertebral facets (zygapophyseal, z-joints) in the neck, mid- or low back.

 RF ablation to denervate the facets is performed with either conventional continuous RF current (standard of care) or pulsed RF current.
 In conventional continuous RF therapy, probe tip temperatures reach more than 60 degrees C and are intended to produce long-term pain relief through a more uniform and larger lesion.
 Pulsed radiofrequency, which consists of short bursts of current, is suggested as a possibly safer alternative to thermal radiofrequency in order to avoid potential damage to adjacent nerve roots and muscle denervation.
 However, temperatures for pulsed radiofrequency do not exceed 42 degrees C and therefore produced primarily temporary neural blockade.
 If the therapy proves beneficial, the pain relief attained by pulsed RF ablation will be of shorter duration than that provided by conventional RF therapy.12 Some practitioners have begun performing RF ablation under endoscopy to better locate anatomic structures under visual control.20

-Ultrasound-guided cryoablation is becoming more popular for the use of neuropathic pain management, including lumbar facet blocks.
+CN, especially using ultrasound guidance, is becoming more popular for the use of neuropathic pain management, including lumbar facet blocks.
 Two hypothermic freezing cycles to temperatures of -50 degrees C cause temporary neuroablation without the complications of neuralgia or neuroma formation.
-With cryoablation, the endoneurium is not disrupted, allowing for normal regeneration of the nerve.
-The procedure can be repeated after axonal regeneration occurs, usually within 3-6 months, some analgesic effects lasting up to 2 years.15,16
+With CN, ice crystals cause vascular damage to the vasa vasorum, leading to endoneural edema and cell death.
+The procedure can be repeated after axonal regeneration occurs, usually within 3-6 months, some analgesic effects lasting up to 2 years.22,23

 Chiropractic or osteopathic manipulation, back braces, traction, acupuncture, and facet interventions (injections, ablation procedures, surgical interventions) are treatments that can be of help for facet joint pain with more evidence of short- and long-term benefits for RF ablation.
 There are also no studies to date comparing RF and CN.
-Further research is necessary to further establish the short-term and long-term benefits of these long used modalities.
+Further research is necessary to further establish the short-term and long-term benefits of these long-used modalities.

 - Rubin D. Epidemiology and risk factors for spine pain.
 Neurol Clin.
 2007;25(2):353-371.